sameera/AddAnyFile/README.md

 A Visual Studio extension for easily adding new files to any project.
 Simply hit Shift+F2 to create an empty file in the selected folder or in the same folder as the selected file.

+#Note from Sameera Perera
+This extension was forked from Mads Kristensen's Add File extension to support VS's build in templates.
+Since merging this repo, the original extension seems to have evolved without continuing to support Visual Studio templates, I'm going to leave this fork unsynced with the original.

+Due to this, this repo has additional features that the original extension does not; such as the suggesting a file extension when on the file name prompt.

 [![Build status](https://ci.appveyor.com/api/projects/status/252jpryc38qah37x?svg=true)](https://ci.appveyor.com/project/madskristensen/addanyfile)

 Download the extension at the